Overview

 About chewBBACA

-The general workflow of chewBBACA is represented in the following image:
+The main processes available in chewBBACA are represented in the following workflow:

 Citation

-chewBBACA has been published (version 2.0.5 at the time) in Microbial Genomics under the title: chewBBACA: A complete suite for gene-by-gene schema creation and strain identification - Link to paper.
+chewBBACA 1 was published in Microbial Genomics under the title: chewBBACA: A complete suite for gene-by-gene schema creation and strain identification - Link to paper.

-When using chewBBACA please use the following citation:
+When using chewBBACA please cite at least one of the papers above.

 Licensing

 This project is licensed under the GPLv3 license.
-The source code of chewBBACA is available at https://github.com/B-UMMI/chewBBACA.
+The source code of chewBBACA is available on GitHub.

 Funding